Project 1. Support for Azure in Meshery

 Description:

-Enhance Meshery's existing orchestration capabilities to include support for Azure.
+Enhance Meshery’s orchestration capabilities to include support for Azure using Azure Service Operator.
 The Azure Service Operator (ASO) provides a wide variety of Azure Resources via Kubernetes custom resources as first-class Meshery Models.
 This involves enabling Meshery to manage and orchestrate Azure services and their resources, similar to how it handles other Kubernetes resources.
-The project will also include generating support for Azure services and their resources in Meshery's Model generator.
+The project will also include generating support for Azure services and their resources in Meshery’s Model generator.

 Expected outcomes: